-Adult Ceramics Welcome Packet
+Adult Ceramics Handbook

-Welcome to our studio!
-We are a nonprofit organization dedicated to the enjoyment of ceramic art.
+Welcome to the CCLCF Ceramics studio!
+We are a nonprofit community studio dedicated to the exploration of ceramic art.
 We hope you enjoy your time with us and look forward to many years of collaboration.
-As in all shared spaces we have a few rules and guidelines for the benefit and comfort of all.
-Please read the following carefully.
+We have a few guidelines in place to insure a safe and enjoyable experience for all.

 WHAT TO BRING & EXPECT